 What Does A Minute Pirate Bug Look Like?

 As the name implies, these bugs are very small.
 Adults are no bigger than about an eighth of an inch long.
-They are oval-shaped, have black bodies with white wing patches.
+They are oval-shaped and have black bodies with white wing patches.

-Nymphs do not have wing patches and cannot fly.
-Adults do fly and cover large areas in search of prey insects, plant sap, nectar, and pollen.
+In its nymphal stages, it does not have wing patches and cannot fly.
+Adults have wings and fly in large areas in search of prey insects, plant sap, nectar, and pollen.

 What Is The Life Cycle Of The Minute Pirate Bug?

-Female Pirate Bugs lay about a hundred eggs in their brief lifetimes.
-They hide the tiny eggs inside plant tissues where they cannot be seen or consumed by other bugs.
+Female Pirate Bugs lay about a hundred eggs in their brief life span.
+After mating, females deposit tiny eggs into plant tissues, where they are inconspicuous and not easily detectable, usually within 2-3 days.

-The insect eggs hatch within four or five days, and the tiny nymphs begin their quick transition through five instars (molts) from miniature adult to mature adult.
-This takes about twenty days.
+Egg incubation happens within 3-5 days.
+The insect eggs hatch and the tiny nymphs begin their quick transition through five instars (molts) from miniature adults to mature adults.
+This takes about a minimum of twenty days in optimum conditions.

 Where Do You Find Minute Pirate Bugs?